Disagreeing on timeline

 What I did

 My primary role on the AI-powered grading tool was to be the voice of the user and the advocate for content clarity.
-The product was a 0-1 initiative using an LLM to provide feedback to students.
+The product was a 0-1 initiative using an LLM to provide feedback to teachers and students.

 What I did